 Network Scientific’s knowledgeable recruiters have over 25 years’ experience providing trusted medical device recruitment services to companies ranging from start-up to world-leading organisations.

-We specialise in medical device recruitment in many therapeutic disciplines, and have a wide variety of jobs in medical devices, in, including, but not limited to; cardiology, critical care, spinal and neuromodulation and cover commercial, technical, regulatory, manufacturing, clinical support and executive appointments.
+We specialise in medical device recruitment in many therapeutic disciplines, and have a wide variety of jobs in medical devices, in, including, but not limited to; cardiology, critical care, spinal and neuromodulation and cover commercial, technical, regulatory, manufacturing and clinical support.

 We are incredibly passionate about recruiting in the medical devices industry.
 The Medical Devices market is innovative, exciting and offers exceptional opportunities for evolving career careers.